w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 Rewards can be used the same account (controller) to keep accumulating the rewards or stash account (increasing the staked value/not increasing the staked value).
 Also, it is possible to top-up/withdraw partial bonded DOTs without having to complete un-stake everything.

 ## Inflation
 It will be closed to 10% in the first year.
-Each validator will get 1,000 - 2,000 DOTs per month share with their nominators.
+Each validator will get 1,000 - 2,000 DOTs per month to share with their nominators.

 ## How many validators will be available for the polkadot ?
 Starting from 50 - 100 at the beginning, and will be expanding up to 1,000 validators in the future.